On small-time local controllability: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Andrew Lewis for reading this manuscript carefully and offering valuable suggestions for improving the quality of the paper.
-The author is also grateful of the anonymous reviewers whose constructive comments and suggestions have had a huge impact on both the quality and exposition of the paper.
+The author would like to thank Professor Andrew Lewis and the anonymous reviewers for reading this manuscript carefully and for their constructive suggestions which improved the quality and exposition of the paper.